 After Shark Tank

-The deal with Mark and Lori closed after the episode aired.
-SparkCharge’s appearance on Shark Tank also attracted attention from other investors.
+The deal with Mark and Lori closed after the episode aired, and the exposure attracted significant additional investor interest.